 Arizona State University

-2013-14 Academic Year
+2021-2022 Academic Year

 - Students may not apply simultaneously for both categories; only one proposal is accepted for review.
-Furthermore, only one award may be granted per degree (i.e., an applicant may not receive a terminal research grant for his/her thesis or dissertation more than once, however s/he may receive the $2,000 terminal research award for both a thesis project and also a dissertation project).
+Furthermore, only one award may be granted per degree (i.e., an applicant may not receive a terminal research grant for their thesis or dissertation more than once, however, they may receive the $2,000 terminal research award for both a thesis project and also a dissertation project).
 The total amount requested in a proposal may not be awarded in full.

 Please note that joint applications for co-applicants will not be accepted.
 Submit only one application per project.

-7. Dissertation expenses (i.e., printing, editing, translation, etc.); and
+- Dissertation expenses (i.e., printing, editing, translation of dissertation, etc.)

 If duplicate sources of support for grant proposals are received and each fully funds the proposed project, recipients must choose one source.
 If a recipient accepts funding from another source, the Graduate Research Support Program funds must be returned to the Program.
 Duplicate awards involving partial funding by the Graduate Research Support Program will be reviewed on a case-by-case basis.